 A portion of the unfunded liability will be paid through future, scheduled transfers from the Post-Retirement Increase Fund.
 These transfers will cover the liability increases due to the cost-of-living increases granted on January 1, 2015.
-The remaining unfunded actuarial liability will be amortized over an open 20-year period for the State Employees' Plan and State Police Plan and over an open period of 15 years for the Judiciary Plan, the Volunteer Firemen's Plan, and the Diamond State Port Corporation plan through the unfunded liability amortization component of the total contribution.
+The remaining unfunded actuarial liability will be amortized as specified in the supporting exhibits.
 We note that in the case where amortization is being performed over an open period, the unfunded liability amount is projected to decrease over time but not actually reach zero when all assumptions are met.